 1st Minnesota Light Artillery Battery – On duty at Vicksburg, Miss., until April 4, 1864.

-2nd Independent Battery, Minnesota Light Artillery – Participated in the Occupation of Middle Tennessee until Aug.
-16, 1863.
+2nd Independent Battery, Minnesota Light Artillery – On duty in the Siege of Chattanooga, Tenn., until Nov.
+23, 1863.

 3rd Battery, Minnesota Light Artillery – Four sections on duty at Pembina, Fort Ripley, Fort Ridgely and Fort Snelling until June 5, 1864.